dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When things are bad, remember: it won't always be this way.
-Take one day at a time.**
+**When you stop chasing the wrong things you give the right things a chance to catch you.**

 Anonymous